nikolasbasler/BPhage/README.md

 ### Functional annotation
 `07.gene_content.R`

+==UPATE==

 This script combines the gene annotations from Phold, the KEGG assignments and the host predictions.
 Plots and values for PHROGs and KEGG assignments as well as metabolic gene prevalence are generated.
+Maps of genomes carrying genes that were assigned to a KEGG ortholog (KO) from [Kieft et al](https://link.springer.com/article/10.1186/s40168-020-00867-0)'s curated list of AMG KOs are generated and screened to
+1. exclude genes on contig edges (unless their genome is 100% complete) as they might be bacterial
+1. include only genes if between their own position and both contig edges there is at least one other gene assigned to a PHROG category (including "unknown function" and "other") to further ensure viral context
+1. exclude genes if their nearest annotated neighbouring genes on both sides are structural (PHROG categories "head and packaging", "connector" and "tail") as this would be unexpected for true AMGs
+1. include only genes if 2 of the 3 top-scoring hits in the structure-based searches agreed in their annotation to exclude genes potentially misannotated due to shared domains

 ---
 ### Associations with land use and pathogens (LMMs, GLMMs)

 `08a.mixed_models_gene_tpm_vs_landuse.R`, `08b.mixed_models_gene_presence_vs_landuse.R`, `08c.mixed_models_pathogen_ct_vs_landuse.R`, `08d.mixed_models_pathogen_presence_vs_landuse.R`

-These scripts are technically very similar. `a` and `c` perform linear mixed-effects models (LMMs) on relative gene abundances vs. land use parameters (`a`), and on pathogen Ct values vs. land use parameters (`c`). `b` and `d` perform generalized linear (logistic) mixed-effects models (GLMMs) on gene presence vs. land use parameters (`b`) and pathogen presence vs. land use parameters (`d`).
+These scripts are technically very similar. `a` and `c` perform linear mixed-effects models (LMMs) on relative gene abundances vs. land use parameters (`a`) and on pathogen Ct values vs. land use parameters (`c`). `b` and `d` perform generalized linear (logistic) mixed-effects models (GLMMs) on gene presence vs. land use parameters (`b`) and pathogen presence vs. land use parameters (`d`).

 The helper script `scripts/R/helpers/FAOstat_table.R` takes the country-wide pesticde usage (`data/FAOSTAT_pest_data_en_3-4-2025.csv`) and landuse (`data/FAOSTAT_area_data_en_3-5-2025.csv`) information from the FAO and combines it with the cropland area around the sampling sites (`data/land_cover_results.csv`) measured by COPERNICUS.
 Estimates of specific pesticide use at the sampling cites are then calculated.
 All numbers are from 2019, the year preceeding our sampling.